rashaaad19/Patisserie/README.md

 * Adding error elements and handling different errors
 * Using different react router hooks like useNavigate

-This project provided an opportunity to apply and reinforce my understanding of React Router  concepts in a practical setting.
+All of it provided an opportunity to apply and reinforce my understanding of React Router  concepts in a practical setting.